liquid-labs/git-report/README.md

 * status : The status of the PR.
 * age : Age of the PR in days.

-Summary format prints the total number of PRs found.
+Summary format prints the total number of PRs found and a count by each state in the search.